JetBrains/intellij-sdk-docs/code_samples/project_view_pane/README.md

 ## Quickstart

-The current demo describes an implementation of the `projectViewPane` extension point, which allows to create an additional presentation type for the Project view pane. `ImagesProjectViewPane` limits the project tree to the images only.
+The current demo describes an implementation of the `projectViewPane` extension point, which allows creating an additional presentation type for the Project view pane.
+`ImagesProjectViewPane` limits the project tree to the images only.

 ### Extension Points